pahihu/t4/README.md

 I would like to say thanks to

 * Julian Highfield writing his [Transputer Emulator](https://web.archive.org/web/20130515034826/http://spirit.lboro.ac.uk/emulator.html)
-* Mike's [transputer.net](http://www.transputer.net/welcome.asp) for the Transputer Validation Suite and for invaluable documentation, although I've read the Compiler Writer's Guide several times back in 1992
+* Mike's [transputer.net](http://www.transputer.net/welcome.asp) for the Transputer Validation Suite (TVS1 and TVS1F), for invaluable documentation
+* Mike Bruestle for the implementation details of bitrevnbits, postnormsn, div, roundsn, fpstnli32 and fpunoround
 * Gavin Crate [Transputer Emulator](https://sites.google.com/site/transputeremulator/Home) for the email conversation about the Portakit

 Goals